Business and Basis of Presentation (Policies)

 Revenue is recognized upon completion of each performance obligation, which represents the point in time that control of the product is transferred to the author, thereby completing our performance obligation.
 Revenue is recorded at the net amount due from the author, including discounts based on the service package.

 .
-We recognize revenue from the sale of print magazine advertisements.
-Revenue is recognized upon delivery of the print magazine which represents the point in time that control is transferred to the customer thereby completing the performance obligation.
-Revenue is reported on a gross basis unless an agency represents the customer, in which case, revenue is reported net of the commission retained by the agency.
+We recognized revenue from the sale of print magazine advertisements.
+Revenue was recognized upon delivery of the print magazine which represents the point in time that control is transferred to the customer thereby completing the performance obligation.
+Revenue was reported on a gross basis unless an agency represents the customer, in which case, revenue is reported net of the commission retained by the agency.

 on-airhosts, rental income for studios and towers, production services, and shipping and handling fees.
 We recognize event revenue, including fees earned for ticket sales and sponsorships, when the event occurs, which represents the point in time that control is transferred to the customer thereby completing our performance obligation.
 Revenue for all other products and services is recorded as the products or services are delivered or performed, which represents the point in time that control is transferred to the customer thereby completing our performance obligation.
 Other revenue is reported on a gross basis unless an agency represents the customer, in which case, revenue is reported net of the commission retained by the agency.